top of page

 The adjective 'intact' has its origins in Latin, derived from the word 'intactus,' which combines 'in-' (not) and 'tactus' (touched or affected).
 It entered the English language in the early 15th century.
 'Intact' describes something that remains complete, whole, or undamaged, without any significant alterations or losses.
 The etymology of 'intact' effectively conveys the idea of something that has not been touched or affected in a way that would diminish its completeness or integrity.
 Whether referring to an untouched archaeological artifact, an intact package, or an individual's untouched reputation, this term underscores the state of preservation and unaltered condition.

-Quiz: Find the meaning of the adjective intact:
+Find the correct meaning of the adjective intact:

 Try Again!